 Attack Type Attack Roll Damage Roll Melee weapon attack Strength mod.
 Strength mod.
 Ranged weapon attack Dexterity mod.
 Dexterity mod.
-Spell attack Spellcasting ability Depends on effect mod.
+Spell attack Spellcasting ability mod.
+Depends on effect

-- Add your proficiency bonus if you're using a weapon with which you're proficient. - Add your proficiency bonus.
-Your spellcasting ability is determined by your class or whatever feature gave you the ability to make the spell attack.
+^{} Add your proficiency bonus if you're using a weapon with which you're proficient.

 For example, if you make a melee weapon attack with a longsword, you add your Strength modifier to the attack and damage rolls of the attack.
-In contrast, if you make the spell attack of the fire bolt cantrip, you add your spell-casting ability modifier to the attack roll.
+In contrast, if you make the spell attack of the fire bolt cantrip, you add your spellcasting ability modifier to the attack roll.
 If you're a wizard, Intelligence is your spellcasting ability, so add your Intelligence modifier.
 Fire bolt doesn't tell you to add your modifier to its damage roll, though, so you don't.